Active with an Ostomy: My Experience and Tips on Getting Started

-Before the symptoms of bladder cancer revealing themselves in my body, I led an active life and was getting in shape again.
+Before the symptoms of bladder cancer were revealed in my body, I led an active life and was getting in shape again.
 I had already experienced hardships and medical stress with being the caregiver for my father.
 After he passed, I rededicated my life to the things that I wanted to do.
 I was waking every morning and walking about 3 miles before I even got ready for the day.
-I was volunteering, swimming, working out.
+I was volunteering, swimming, and working out.
+I want to remain active with my ostomy, and so can you.

 My bladder cancer symptoms took over